The Ashbee Hotel

 There are 24 rooms and suites, each of them is a grand statement of colour and style, dressed with fine fabrics and antique furnishing in a contemporary concept.
 No two rooms or suite are alike, yet each of the 15 deluxe guest rooms and 9 luxury suites are richly decorated for a more intimate inward-looking mood.

 Dining is an essential part of The Ashbee experience, inspired by mouthwatering seasonal products and local specialties.
-For foodies, the glamorous The Ashbee Hotel, with its acclaimed St. George Restaurant by Heinz Beck (oh yes, the 3 Michelin star Chef of La Pergola in Rome), is a delightful gem where you can enjoy your lunch and dinner (plan for about two hours for the full gastronomic experience) with the best food in town.
+For foodies, the glamorous The Ashbee Hotel, with its acclaimed and one Michelin Star, St. George Restaurant by Heinz Beck (oh yes, the 3 Michelin star Chef of La Pergola in Rome), is a delightful gem where you can enjoy your lunch and dinner (plan for about two hours for the full gastronomic experience) with the best food in town.
 The Ashbee Pool Bar, The Roof Terrace and The Lounge Terrace are great for breakfasts, aperitifs, after dinner and light lunch, all in the meantime you will enjoy a stunning sea view.

 Taormina is a small, yet very elegant city on the coast of the Italian island of Sicily.
 Ever since the nineteenth century, it has been one of Italy’s most popular seaside resorts.
 The city lies perched on the rocky Mount Tauro hilltop.
 The charming resort was one of the main destinations for the aristocracy of the Roman Empire since the first conquerors reached the coast and fell in love with the picturesque region.
 When the Greeks arrived at the Ionian coast of Sicily in 734 B.C., they found a settlement belonging to the Sicels, a civilization that inhabited the island during the Iron Age.
 During the first Punic war, in 212 B.C., the city fell to the Romans.
 After the fall of the Roman Empire, the city faced the attacks of the Byzantines and Arabs.
 In the eleventh century, the Normans banished the Arabs.
 Shortly after, Charles de Anjou was pronounced King of Sicily.
 Nowadays, most of the inhabitants live on tourism.